DLR-VF/UrMoAC/docs/mkdocs/TutorialQGISVisualisation.md

 * __berlin.osm20230428_houses2pthalts__: the accessibility values computed using UrMoAC

 ## Visualisation using QGIS
 Start [QGIS](https://www.qgis.org/) and load the buildings first.
 You may have to add your database server to the list of known servers and open the path (host-scheme-table) to the buildings table.
-You may note that the OSM-importer [osmdb_buildStructures.py](./ImportScripts.md#using-openstreetmap-data-to-build-tables-of-certain-structures) has generated two different geometry columns - one with the centroids (as points) and one with polygons.
+You may note that the OSM-importer [osmdb_buildStructures.py](./ImportScripts.md#using-openstreetmap-data-to-build-tables-of-certain-structures) has generated two different geometry columns &#8212; one with the centroids (as points) and one with polygons.
 Open __berlin.osm20230428_buildings.polygon__.
 You should see something like what is shown in the following image.

 # ![qgis_berlin_buildings4326.png](./images/qgis_berlin_buildings4326.png)

-They are stored in WGS84 (EPSG 4326), so let's apply a proper projection, which is 25833 in Berlin's case.
+They are stored in WGS84 (EPSG 4326), so let&#39;s apply a proper projection, which is 25833 in Berlin&#39;s case.
 The result looks more like Berlin:

 # ![qgis_berlin_buildings25833.png](./images/qgis_berlin_buildings25833.png)

-Now, load the accessibility table by choosing the menu "Database -&gt; DB Manager".
+Now, load the accessibility table by choosing the menu &#8220;Database -&gt; DB Manager&#8221;.
 The table __berlin.osm20230428_houses2pthalts__ with the previously generated results should be selectable in your database tree.
 Double-click on it to add it to the project.

 Now, connect the buildings to the __osm20230428_houses2pthalts__ table.
 For this purpose, select the layer __berlin.osm20230428_buildings.polygon__ and double-click on it.
-In the next menu choose "Joins".
-Add a connection between the "gid" field of __berlin.osm20230428_buildings.polygon__ and the "fid" field of __osm20230428_houses2pthalts__ - because "fid" were our origins.
+In the next menu choose &#8220;Joins&#8221;.
+Add a connection between the &#8220;gid&#8221; field of __berlin.osm20230428_buildings.polygon__ and the &#8220;fid&#8221; field of __osm20230428_houses2pthalts__ &#8212; because &#8220;fid&#8221; were our origins.

-Now, select the layer's visualisation tab "Symbology".
-Choose "Graduated" instead of "Single symbol" and "osm20230428_houses2pthalts_avg_tt" for value.
-Set the number of classes to 20 and press "Classifiy".
+Now, select the layer&#39;s visualisation tab &#8220;Symbology&#8221;.
+Choose &#8220;Graduated&#8221; instead of &#8220;Single symbol&#8221; and &#8220;osm20230428_houses2pthalts_avg_tt&#8221; for value.
+Set the number of classes to 20 and press &#8220;Classifiy&#8221;.
 Select a nice color map.
-In the following image, the inversed "RdYlGn" is used.
+In the following image, the inversed &#8220;RdYlGn&#8221; is used.
 You may want to remove the borders of the polygons.
 The result are buildings colored by their travel time to the next public transport halt, as shown in the following image.

 # ![qgis_berlin_buildings25833colored.png](./images/qgis_berlin_buildings25833colored.png)

-Yes, most of the area is white...
-Let's zoom at our institute's location, add the road network, and the public transport halts...
+Yes, most of the area is white&#8230; Let&#39;s zoom at our institute&#39;s location, add the road network, and the public transport halts&#8230;

 # ![qgis_berlin_buildings25833colored_complete.png](./images/qgis_berlin_buildings25833colored_complete.png)